peterjpitcher/eventplanner2.0/docs/IMPLEMENTATION_PLAN_V1.1.md

    - For booking deletion:
      - Delete a booking
      - Verify it's removed from the list

+5. **Drop Down Update**
+   - Replace the seat/reminder drop down with a number field instead.

 #### Testing Criteria:
 - Booking list loads successfully